 Digital terrain analysis is one of several conservation targeting tools recently developed by state agencies.
 The tools complement one another and work best at different scales.
 Agencies are working on integrating the tools into a package that can be used to assess watersheds and target conservation practices at multiple scales in a nested fashion.

 Small portions of the agricultural landscape can have a disproportionately large impact on water quality.
 Identifying these areas is essential if clean water goals are going to be met.
 In a previous project, MDA and the University of Minnesota developed and tested high-resolution digital terrain analysis techniques to accurately identify certain types of critical source areas related to erosion and runoff in agricultural uplands near streams.
-(Learn more by visiting the Targeting Best Management Practices to Critical Portions of the Landscape webpage).
+(Learn more by visiting Targeting Best Management Practices to Critical Portions of the Landscape).

 The previous project found that digital terrain analysis with high-resolution data can dramatically reduce the time and resources needed to identify critical source areas across a large area.
 Local water quality project leaders can use the results to better estimate treatment needs and costs, enhance applications for Clean Water Fund implementation dollars and improve project outcomes.
 Workshops and case studies are an effective way to start spreading the word about this highly effective approach.